Faces of the Namib dune crossing.

 We head back to "Olifantsbad" for our last evening in the Namib.

-Diego Cão named the area Port d’Ilheo (point of the island) in 1486 when he entered the natural harbour.
-The importance of the harbour at that time remains a mystery, but later in the 19th century it became a commercial fishing and trading port.
+Diogo Cão named the area Port d’Ilheo (point of the island) in 1486 when he entered the natural harbor.
+The importance of the harbor at that time remains a mystery, but later in the 19th century it became a commercial fishing and trading port.
 It was especially attractive to sailors for its fresh water, and supported various industries such as whaling, fish processing, beef canning and guano collecting.
-In 1884 it gained more importance as a supply harbour for the German-occupied South-West Africa.
-However, it was soon replaced by the harbour in Swakopmund.
+In 1884, it gained more importance as a supply harbor for the German-occupied South-West Africa.
+However, it was soon replaced by the harbor in Swakopmund.
 It is a marine sanctuary and RAMSAR site supporting more than 50,000 birds in the summer and 20,000 in the winter.

 No single supplement on this tour.